Le (surname)

-Le is a romanization of several rare East Asian surnames and a common Vietnamese surname.
+Le is a romanization of several East Asian surnames and a common Vietnamese surname.

 It is a fairly common surname in the United States, ranked 975th during the 1990 census and 368th during the 2000 census.
 In 2000, it was the eighth-most-common surname among America's Asian and Pacific Islander population, predominantly from its Vietnamese use.
 It was also reported among the top 200 surnames in Ontario, Canada, based on a survey of that province's Registered Persons Database of Canadian health card recipients as of the year 2000.

 Origins of surname

 Vietnamese

 Lê is a common Vietnamese surname (third most common), written 黎 in Chữ Hán.
-It is pronounced //le˧˧// in the Hanoi dialect and //lej˧˧// in the Saigon dialect.
-It is usually pronounced //liː// in English, with it being commonly mistaken for another surname, with similar spelling and pronunciation in English, Lý.
+It is pronounced //le˧˧// in the Hanoi dialect and //lej˧˧// in the Saigon dialect, similar to English lay.
+It is usually pronounced /liː/ (LEE) in English, with it being commonly mistaken for another surname, with similar spelling and pronunciation in English, Lý.